adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/campaign-api/addlabels-service-operation.md

 ## <a name="request"></a>AddLabelsRequest Message

 ### Request Body
-The *AddLabelsRequest* object defines the elements of the request?s body.
+The *AddLabelsRequest* object defines the elements of the request's body.
 The elements must be in the same order as shown in the SOAP [Request SOAP](#request_soap).

 > [!NOTE]
 > You must specify the account identifier in the *CustomerAccountId* header element.